 The DistroKid vs TuneCore decision comes down to how you like to pay and whether you want publishing collection bundled in.
 Both are reputable music distributors that get your songs onto Spotify, Apple Music and the rest while letting you keep your rights.
+If you are new to the category, it helps to first understand what a music distributor actually does.
 They take different approaches to fees and extras, and that difference is what should drive your choice.

 Violet Recording is reader-supported — we may earn a commission from links on this page, at no extra cost to you.